devFF/pyprojects/Weather_API_GUI/README.md

 # Description:
-The program for determining the weather in Russian cities.
+The program for determining the weather forecast in Russian cities.
 ![Screenshot](Interface.png)

 # Working with source code: